Listen to Me Marlon

 Listen to Me Marlon is a 2015 British documentary film written, directed and edited by Stevan Riley about the movie star and iconic actor Marlon Brando.

 Release

-On July 29, 2015, Listen to Me Marlon was released theatrically in the United States; screening in over 140 cities during a ten-week run.
+On 29 July 2015 Listen to Me Marlon was released theatrically in the United States; screening in over 140 cities during a ten-week run.
 The film was nominated for a Gotham Award.

 Reception

 Box office

 Listen to Me Marlon grossed £47,869 (US$70,558) in the United Kingdom and $445,779 in other territories, for a total worldwide gross of $516,337.

 Critical response

 Upon its premiere in 2015, the film received positive reviews from critics.

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 96% based on 102 reviews, with an average rating of 8.0/10.
-The site's critical consensus reads, "Listen to Me Marlon offers a fascinating look at the inner life of a Hollywood icon, told in his own words."
+The site's critical consensus reads: "Listen to Me Marlon offers a fascinating look at the inner life of a Hollywood icon, told in his own words."

-The Village Voice calls it "a masterpiece" and David Edelstein lists it as "the greatest, most searching documentary of an actor ever put on film."
+The Village Voice called it "a masterpiece" and David Edelstein lists it as "the greatest, most searching documentary of an actor ever put on film."
 According to Vanity Fair, it "is a compelling documentary about Marlon Brando compiled entirely from private audio tapes the actor recorded at home, in business meetings, during hypnosis, in therapy, and during press interviews."

 Variety writes Brando's "complexity is limned as well as a documentary possibly could manage...
 Made with the full cooperation of the Brando estate, the pic is a superbly crafted collage whose soundtrack is as complexly textured as the curation and editing of visual elements."
-As Rolling Stone magazine summed it up, "You want Brando Confidential?
+As Rolling Stone summed it up: "You want Brando Confidential?
 Fine, you've got it."